All About Tailors, Dressmakers, and Custom Sewers

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Tailors, Dressmakers, and Custom Sewers:

 - Microsoft Excel

 - Microsoft Office

 - Bookkeeping software

 How to Become a Tailor, Dressmaker, or Custom Sewer

 Are there Tailors, Dressmakers, and Custom Sewers education requirements?

 How many years of work experience do I need?

 The table below shows some of the most common industries where those employed in this career field work.

-Those who work as a Tailor, Dressmaker, or Custom Sewer sometimes switch careers to one of these choices:
+Career changers with experience as a Tailor, Dressmaker, or Custom Sewer sometimes find work in one of the following fields: